Learning to Speak Mandarin in Taiwan

-The result – not only do I have a wider vocabulary, but I also gained more confidence when conversing every day with shop and cafe staff.
+The result – not only do I have a more comprehensive vocabulary, but I also gained more confidence when conversing every day with shop and cafe staff.
 I found myself now asking questions and understanding pricing, all things that would have been way out of my league before.

-Now my classes have come to a close I actually miss them a lot!
+Now my classes have come to a close I actually miss them!

-While learning to speak Mandarin in Taiwan can be hard work and time-consuming, the benefits and sense of accomplishment can be very rewarding.
+While learning to speak Mandarin in Taiwan can be hard work and time-consuming, the benefits and sense of accomplishment can be enriching.
 Hopefully just as rewarding for the teacher too.

-Other languages such as Chinese Hakka, and native Aboriginal dialects can be found too.
+Other languages such as Chinese Hakka and native Aboriginal dialects are spoken by many.
 Those old enough to have been around in the early 1940’s might be able to understand Japanese also, due to their occupation of the island.